-There are over 20 kinds of work permits, including LMIA-based Work Permits, NAFTA-based Work Permits, Student Work Permits, Spousal Work Permits, Intra-Company Transferee Work Permits and Working Holiday Permits.
-Various Work Permit Exemptions exist, too.
-Which work permit is best for you?
+There are a wide variety of work permits, including Labour Market Impact Assessment (“LMIA”) Work Permits, Free Trade Agreement (“FTA”) based Work Permits, Student Work Permits, Spousal Work Permits, and many more categories.
+Various Work Permit Exemptions exist too.
+We can help determine which work permit pathway is best for you?

 LMIA-Based Work Permit

-This is a 2 step process.
-First, the employer must obtain a Labour Market Impact Assessment (“LMIA”) from the government department known as Employment and Social Development Canada (“ESDC”) or Service Canada.
-A positive LMIA will state that hiring a foreign worker for a particular position would not have a negative effect on the Canadian labour market.
-In other words, would hiring a foreign national take away a job from a Canadian?
+Applying for a LMIA is a 2-step process.
+First, the employer must obtain a positive LMIA Employment and Social Development Canada (“ESDC”) or Service Canada.
+A positive LMIA will state that hiring a foreign worker for a specific position would have a neutral or positive impact on the Canadian labour market?

 ESDC/Service Canada will consider factors such as: